 The timeframes for this are usually very short.
 For an appeal to the province or the Flemish Government, this period is 30 days.
 For an appeal to the Council for Permit Disputes, this period is 45 days.
 This period commences the day after the first day of posting.

-Therefore, follow the status of the application carefully via the Environment Counter.
+Therefore, monitor the status of the application closely via the Inspection desk.
 This will mention the first day of posting.
 It will also mention the date on which the appeal period ends.
-However, you cannot consult the final decision via the Environment Desk.
+However, the final decision cannot be consulted via the Environment counter.
 You will have to contact the municipality again to request the full decision.
+You will also be able to consult the full decision via the Environment Counter.

 Read more about the appeal procedure with the province in case of a refusal of a building permit.